-Regardless of when or where you would like to educate yourself: from now on, the course offer for safety assessors of the German Society for Scientific and Applied Cosmetics (DGK) and the German Cosmetic, Toiletry, Perfumery and Detergent Association (IKW) can also be booked as a webinar.
+Regardless of when or where you would like to educate yourself: from now on, the course offer for safety assessors of the German Society for Scientific and Applied Cosmetics (DGK) and the German Cosmetic, Toiletry, Perfumery and Detergent Association (IKW) can also be booked as a web trainings.

 For more than 20 years cosmetics manufacturers have had to subject each product prior to its launch in the EU to a comprehensive health safety assessment.
 This is prescribed by European cosmetics legislation.
 For the same period, the concept of advanced training courses for safety assessors has been available – a course offer, which has proven its worth through competent speakers, an orientation towards practice and clarity.
 Although the safety assessment for cosmetic products may only be carried out by persons who have selected qualifications such as a university degree in chemistry, pharmacy or medicine, such a training is as a rule not sufficient for a professional safety assessment.
 Additional interdisciplinary knowledge imparted in advanced training courses is, therefore, indispensable and is not only used by future safety assessors but is also highly appreciated by representatives of the competent authorities.

-So far four course modules are available as webinars in English.
-The offer will be supplemented in the course of the year by the addition of further modules and will be fully available in Summer 2020.
+Meanwhile, all seven course modules are available as web trainings in English.
 After each course an examination can be taken.
 Following the successful participation in all individual courses, the overall participation is confirmed at the end.
 Persons who, moreover, meet the statutory requirements concerning their training and have attended three practical seminars in three years can apply for the “DGK Safety Assessor” certificate.

-A preview video gives interested parties a first impression of the webinars.
+A preview video gives interested parties a first impression of the web trainings.

 More information on course contents and registration modalities are available on https://www.safetyassessor.info/trainingswebinars.html